smccarthy/bucket-service/README.md

-# Bucket Service - Test A
+# Bucket Service - Test B

 The bucket service is useful for enabling or disabling tests without a code change.
 It is also useful for running a subset of tests based on which tests are in a specific bucket.
 This is extremely useful if your pipeline is blocked due to a failing test, but you still want to move forward.
 Instead of having to make a commit and rebuilding your project, you could use this service to remove that test from running.
 To get this to work, you will need MongoDB to store all the data.